Aged Sheet Metal

 Aged copper sheet has gained popularity with interior designers, we have many variations, these can be seen on the metal finishes page.

-Copper sheet metal is a base for many patina varyations.
+Copper sheet metal is a base for many patina variations.
 We have browns representing naturally aged copper.
 Blue copper, Green copper and Verdigris options showing copper as it could appear after 10 years in the elements.
 The natural progression of colours for copper ageing outdoors starts with light browns then passes through to darker and darker browns then to black and finally to green after maybe 10 years.

 Patina Aged Brass Sheet Metal